ja-k-e/fuzzy-search/README.md

 ```

 ## Substrings
 As you can see, a match has a handful of properties returned with it as well.
 The most important of these properties is the `_substrings` array.
 What good is a match if you have no way of displaying it?
 You can use this value to display the match in a UI by highlighting the `substrings` with a `match` value of `true`.

+Match `_score` is relative to the match type, so the score of a `fuzzy` match has no relation to the score of an `exact` one.

 # Usage with Objects